Bulletin #7012, Making Balsam Fir Wreaths

 Making Balsam Fir Wreaths

-Originally developed by Mark Cercone, special project assistant, and William D. Lilley, forestry specialist.
-Reviewed and with new information by David Fuller, agriculture/nontimber forest products professional.
+Originally developed by Mark Cercone, Special Project Assistant, and William D. Lilley, Forestry Specialist.
+Reviewed and with new information by David Fuller, Agriculture and

 Balsam fir wreaths consist of tips, a metal ring and wire.
 A wreath is assembled by attaching bunches of tips to a ring.
 These bunches are held to the ring with the wire.
 The following instructions are for making double-faced wreaths (wreaths with tip bunches attached to both sides).
 Single-faced wreaths are made the same way as double-faced wreaths, except tip bunches are attached only on one side.
 Wreath making methods may vary slightly, depending on the wreath producer.
 Make sure you use fresh tips.